eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 The `{repo-root-dir}/samples/mixed` directory contains code for the sample digital twin provider used in this tutorial.
 The `{repo-root-dir}/digital-twin-model/src` contains the in-vehicle model in Rust code that you have constructed in [Tutorial: Create an In-vehicle Model With DTDL](../in_vehicle_model/README.md) along with additional signals not needed for this tutorial.

-Throughout this tutorial, the sample contents in the `{repo-root-dir}/samples/mixed` directory are referreced to guide you through the process of creating a digital twin provider.
+Throughout this tutorial, the sample contents in the `{repo-root-dir}/samples/mixed` directory are referenced to guide you through the process of creating a digital twin provider.

 ### 1.1 Define Digital Twin Provider Interface